RackPing/api_client_samples/java/examples/README.md

 ## Getting Started

+* [Create a FREE RackPing monitoring account](https://www.rackping.com/cgi-bin/signup.cgi) (Ctrl-click or Cmd-click link to signup in new tab)
 * Download or copy-and-paste a program, then configure set.sh with your RackPing login and API key.

 ### Prerequisites